 Stand and stretch: It only takes 20 minutes for the blood flow to the back of your knees to decrease by 50% when sitting.
 Ugh.
 Opt for an aisle seat and set a reminder on your phone to stand up and stretch every 20-30 minutes.
 Stretch your arms overhead with your shoulders relaxed, root through your right foot, then lean to your left.
 Take some deep breaths into your side body, then repeat on the other side.

 Jump or Push: Most rest areas have a scenic view.
 Catch a great view while pumping out a quick 20 jumping jacks or jump rope.
 No can do?
 Use a railing or short wall for a quick set of wall push-ups.

 Get some distance: Use the furthest gas pump and walk inside to pay.
 If you stop at restaurants on the way, park in the furthest spot from the doors.

 Build those biceps: Get some bicep curls in with luggage as you load and unload it.

 Stretch it out: Toe touches, hamstring stretches, quad stretches, and calf raises and stretches can all be done near your car with hardly any strange looks shot your way.
 Hold onto your vehicle for balance if needed.

-Do you have a travel tip that keeps you moving?
+Do you have any quick tips for getting some movement?
 Let us know and we’ll share it with our FluidStance® friends!